LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/5 Basic Blocks.md

 }
 ```

-The Block constructer in the supplier takes a Block.Propertise object made by calling the create method.
+The Block constructer in the supplier takes a Block.Properties object made by calling the create method.
 The create
 method takes a Material which sets some things like whether its flamable.

 Then there are a bunch of methods you can call to set different properties. hardnessAndResistance lets you pass in